 - How the Rug Will Need to be Maintained

 The first point is relatively simple: what colors are you drawn to?
-Do you like simple designs, complex designs or no designs?
+Do you like simple designs, complex designs, or no designs?
 Do you like a worn, antique look or brand spanking new?

-Next, you need to decide where each rug will be located in order to know what kind of upkeep it will need.
+Next, you need to decide where each rug will be located to know what kind of upkeep it will need.
 For instance, an area rug in the foyer that will come into contact with dirt and grime brought into the house will need much more cleaning and maintenance than a rug in the master bedroom.

 Typically speaking, medium- and high-pile rugs will need to be deep cleaned to remove dust and other allergens that have accumulated and settled in the fibers.
-Much of these won’t be easily removed by vacuum alone so a thorough and professional cleaning is highly recommended.
+Much of these won’t be easily removed by vacuum alone so thorough and professional cleaning is highly recommended.

 Low-pile and flat-weave rugs obviously provide fewer hiding spaces for all of the dirt and crumbs and dust and grime and can usually be spot cleaned quite easily.
-With these it is recommended that you take them outside twice a year and give them a good ol’ fashioned rug beating to get rid of any dirt your vacuum didn’t suck out.
+With these, it is recommended that you take them outside twice a year and give them a good ol’ fashioned rug beating to get rid of any dirt your vacuum didn’t suck out.
 Once you give a rug a good beating and see how much better your mood is after, you’ll want to beat your rugs more often, but twice a year will suffice.
 And for really in-depth cleaning, you can have them dry cleaned instead of having a professional in who will charge more and do about the same job.

-The cleanliness of your rugs significantly affects you and your family’s health and for this reason we can’t stress enough how important it is to make sure you schedule regular cleanings which will create a healthier home environment.
+The cleanliness of your rugs significantly affects you and your family’s health and for this reason, we can’t stress enough how important it is to make sure you schedule regular cleanings which will create a healthier home environment.

 If you’re unsure of what kind of weave or pile of rug should go in what room, here are some suggestions: